symphony09/ograph/README_en.md

 ## Q&A

-1.
-Q: What are the limitations of exporting and importing graphs?
+> What are the limitations of exporting and importing graphs?

-A: All nodes need to be created using a factory method, and the import graph pipeline must be registered with the factory associated with the imported node.
+All nodes need to be created using a factory method, and the import graph pipeline must be registered with the factory associated with the imported node.

-2.
-Q: Why do we provide multiple node calling methods (UseNode, UseFactory, UseFn)?
+> Why do we provide multiple node create methods (UseNode, UseFactory, UseFn)?

-A: For simple scenarios, it's convenient to register a singleton and run functions directly.
+For simple scenarios, it's convenient to register a singleton and run functions directly.
 However, when considering pipeline concurrency issues and graph import/export, we need to use the factory method.

-3.
-Q: Is the access to State safe for concurrent use?
+> Is the access to State safe for concurrent use?

-A: By default, the State access is safe for concurrent use, but if a custom implementation is used, concurrency safety cannot be guaranteed.
+By default, the State access is safe for concurrent use, but if a custom implementation is used, concurrency safety cannot be guaranteed.

-4.
-Q: How to achieve optimal performance?
+> How to achieve optimal performance?
 Are there any best practices?

-A: Since coroutines are lightweight and flexible, they usually don't require adjustments or optimizations.
+Since coroutines are lightweight and flexible, they usually don't require adjustments or optimizations.
 If node initialization is slow, you can consider preheating the worker pool.